Going to AWS re:Invent 2024?

 Of course, in a real-world scenario, you are most likely going to build monthly costs, but to do that, the only code changes per se that you will need to do to your policy is to modify all mentions to hourly_cost variable and put a more suggestive name for your use case (monthly_cost for example) and change the last argument of this variable assignment from totalHourlyCost to totalMonthlyCost.

-Having Infracost as part of your IaC process and seeing the details in both Spacelift and in the VCS PR will end up saving costs due to the fact that it will make everybody more aware of the impact of their changes.
+Having Infracost as part of your IaC process and seeing the details in both Spacelift and the VCS PR will save costs because it will make everybody more aware of the impact of their changes.

-You can even add InfraCost as part of pre-commit.
-With pre-commit you can define some hooks that you can easily run before you are pushing your code.
+You can also add InfraCost as part of the pre-commit.
+With pre-commit, you can define some hooks that you can easily run before you push your code.
 There are multiple ways to install pre-commit, and you can find examples here

-To leverage it, you will need to save your configuration in a file called .pre-commit-config.yaml.
+To leverage Infracost with pre-commit, you will need to save your configuration in a file called .pre-commit-config.yaml.

 repos: